tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 #### Enable policy sync API

-Egress gateways require the policy sync API to be enabled on Felix.
+The egress gateway container image requires the policy sync API to be enabled.
 To do this cluster-wide, modify the `default` FelixConfiguration to set the field `policySyncPathPrefix` to `/var/run/nodeagent`:

 ```bash